 "It is interesting to notice that while Lockyer has predominated over Locksmith in our personal nomenclature, yet locksmith has nearly ousted lockyer as an occupative term."

 The surname Lochyers was first found in Somerset, where Kirby's Quest listed some of the first entries for the family: Nicholas le Lokyere; and Lucas le Lokier as both residing there, 1 Edward III (during the first year of Edward III's reign.)
 And this tradition continued through the years as the Register of the University of Oxford lists William Lokier from Somerset in 1604.

 London had early records for the family too as the Hundredorum Rolls of 1273 list Henry le Lockier there at that time.

 Early History of the Lochyers family

-Another 186 words (13 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Lochyers History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lochyers research.
+Another 65 words (5 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Lochyers History in all our PDF Extended History products and printed products wherever possible.

 Lochyers Spelling Variations